jeka-dev/jeka/README.md

 Also, __Jerkar conventions and plugin mechanism are so powerful__ that it can perform pretty exotic tasks without needing a single line of code/configuration.

 For example `jerkar java#pack jacoco# sonar#run -sonar#host.url=http://myserver/sonar`
-performs a complete build running unit tests under Jacoco coverage tools and performs Sonar analysis on a project free of any build code/configuration/script.
+performs a complete build running unit tests under Jacoco coverage tools and performs Sonar analysis on a Java project free of any build code/configuration/script.

 # News